owulveryck/blog/content/post/xtreme-programming.md

 Because we are doing pair-programming.

-Because by using scrum, we did use the planing poker.
+Because by using scrum, we used the planning poker.

 Because we are extremely testing our app.